aaronparker/aaronparker.github.io/_posts/2007-04-19-unattended-presentation-server-45.md

 [code]REG ADD HKLMSYSTEMCurrentControlSetControlCitrixClientPrinterProperties /v fPurgeAnyWay /t REG_DWORD /d 0x00000001 /f
 REG ADD HKLMSYSTEMCurrentControlSetControlCitrixClientPrinterProperties /v fNotInheritKeepPrintedJobs /t REG_DWORD /d 0x00000001 /f[/code]

-And that&#8217;s pretty much all you need to script your installation.
+And that's pretty much all you need to script your installation.
 This script can be used to add a new server to the farm or in the event of a reinstall, add an existing server back to the farm (no need to remove the server first).
 You can find the complete listing of my Presentation Server 4.5 script here:

   * [Unattended Install: Presentation Server 4.5](http://www.stealthpuppy.com/blogs/travelling/pages/unattended-install-citrix-presentation-server-4-5.aspx)